-This article on an internship program in Japan is one of our series of guideline articles on how to get a Job in Japan as a foreigner.
+This article on becoming an intern in Japan is one of our series of guideline articles on how to get a job in Japan as a foreigner.
 If you’re looking to get some experience in the world of work, why not try doing an internship this Spring?

-In Japan, internship programs are called インターンシップ or インターン for short.
+In Japan, internship programs are called インターンシップ (intaanshippu) or インターン (intaan) for short.

-Who Should NOT Take an Internship in Japan?
+Who Should NOT Become an Intern in Japan?

-Students who study at university often work on something directly related to their field after graduating and are usually required to complete additional certification outside their bachelor’s degree.
-They do not need to consider taking an internship outside of their studies because they are prepared for their university programs.
+Students studying something practical at university often work on something directly related to their field after graduating and are usually required to complete additional certifications outside their bachelor’s degree.
+They do not need to consider taking an internship outside of their studies because they are already prepared by their university programs.

 Academic Research Students